Southern Pecan Pralines are a melt-in-your-mouth cross between a cookie and a candy! They are a crunchy and sweet treat.

 It varies from recipe to recipe but generally you should be able to FREEZE pralines pretty successfully for up to 2 months.
 Just make sure that they are in an air-tight container, and that before you eat them they have been at room temperature for a while so that no teeth get broken.

-For more yummy treats from me, check out:
+For more treats, check out: